Prime Minister of India – Notes [GK PDF]

 FAQs Prime Minister of India

-Which of the following articles in the Indian Constitution deals with the appointment of the Prime Minister and the Council of Ministers?
+Which article deals with the appointment of the Prime Minister and the Council of Ministers?

 1. Article 74